JeanArce/development-platforms/src/content/docs/devtools/Fork/fork-case-study.md

 ## **Getting Started**

-To get started with Fork, download and install the application on your computer, open Fork then  clone or initialize a git repository.
-After that with fork you can now easily pull or push updates, create branches, rename branch and etc using the fork gui without using the command line.
-It is very easy now to manage the repository, especially if you are not really familiar or have memorized those git commands in the command line.
+To get started with Fork, download and install the application on your computer.
+Open Fork then  clone or initialize a git repository.
+After that with Fork GUI, it can now easily to pull or push updates, create branches, rename branch and etc. without using the command line.
+It is very easy to manage the repository, especially if you are not really familiar or have memorized those git commands in the command line.

  ### Here's a step-by-step guide :

- 1. **Download Fork**: Visit the official Fork website at git-fork.com and navigate to the "Download" section.
+ 1. **Download Fork**: Visit the official Fork website at https://git-fork.com and navigate to the "Download" section.
 You'll find options to download Fork for macOS and Windows.
  2. **Install Fork**: Once the download is complete, open the installer file and follow the on-screen instructions to install Fork on your computer.
 The installation process is straightforward and similar to installing other applications.
  3. **Launch Fork**: After installation, launch the Fork application from your computer's applications or programs menu.
  4. **Sign in (Optional)**: You may be prompted to sign in to your Fork account.
 Signing in is optional and not required to use Fork, but it allows you to sync your preferences and settings across multiple devices.
  5. **Clone a Repository**: To start working with a Git repository in Fork, you can clone an existing repository or create a new one.

-  - **Here's how to clone a repository**:
+    **Here's how to clone a repository**:

     - Click on the "Clone" button in the Fork toolbar or select "File" > "Clone Repository" from the menu.
     - Enter the URL of the repository you want to clone.
 This can be a remote URL from GitHub, GitLab, Bitbucket, or any    other Git hosting service.
     - Choose the local directory where you want to save the cloned repository.
      - Click "Clone" to initiate the cloning process.
 Fork will download the repository to your computer.
 6. **Explore the Repository**: Once the cloning process is complete, you can explore the contents of the repository using Fork's user interface.
 You'll see a list of files and folders, commit history, branches, and other Git-related information.
 7. **Make Changes**: You can make changes to the files in the repository directly within Fork.
 Edit files, add new files, delete files, or make any other modifications as needed.